appdev-lessons/active-record-levelup/content.md

 Good luck!
 Ask lots of questions!

-- Did you make it all the way through the levels?
+- What is the name of the level you completed up to (enter "all" if you made it all the way through)?
-- Yes
-	- Great!
-You know some pretty advanced querying now!
-- No, I got stuck.
-	- No worries, hopefully you could at least accomplish some of the early levels.
-{: .choose_best #what_level title="What level did you reach?" points="1" answer="any" }
+{: .free_text #what_level title="What level did you reach?" points="1" answer="any" }